joscani/project_shiny/README.md

 little shiny example for developing data products course.

-App is hosting in https://canadasreche.shinyapps.io/project_shiny/
+App is hosting in https://canadasreche.shinyapps.io/project_shiny/ Sometimes shinyapps.io is too slow, try runGitHub to check app

 You can also use `runGitHub("project_shiny", "joscani")`